Best Dog Nail Clippers: Keep Your Pup’s Paws Healthy and Neat

 Thunderpaws LED Dog Nail Clippers

-Check PriceThese Thunderpaws clippers include an LED light, perfect for seeing the quick in dark nails.
+These Thunderpaws clippers include an LED light, perfect for seeing the quick in dark nails.
 This feature makes them great for nervous dogs or owners worried about accidentally cutting too far.

 Great for: Small to medium dogs, especially those with dark nails like Pugs, Dachshunds, or mixed breeds.

-How to Choose a Dog Nail Clipper
+How to Choose the Best Dog Nail Cutter

-For small dogs like Chihuahuas, Yorkies, Maltese, Toy Poodles, and Pomeranians, a smaller scissor-style dog nail clipper usually gives better control.
+For small dogs like Chihuahuas, Yorkies, Maltese, Toy Poodles, and Pomeranians, a smaller scissor-style clipper usually gives better control.
 Tiny paws can be delicate, so you want something lightweight and easy to hold.

 How to Trim Your Dog’s Nails Safely at Home

 Hold your dog’s paw gently but securely.
 Press the toe pad slightly so the nail extends.
-Trim only a small amount from the tip of the nail.
-If your dog has clear or light nails, look for the pink quick inside the nail and stay well away from it.
+Trim only a small amount from the tip.

-For dark nails, trim tiny bits at a time.
+If your dog has light nails, look for the pink quick inside the nail and stay well away from it.
+If your dog has dark nails, trim tiny pieces at a time.
 As you get closer to the quick, the center of the nail may start to look darker or softer.
 Stop before you cut too far.

 What to Do If You Cut the Quick